Indonesian police kill 2 suspected in attack on policeman

 Security operations have been intensified in the past months in Poso to try to capture the group’s members.
 It still has an estimated nine members after more than 30 were captured or killed in the past year.
 Its leader, Abu Wardah Santoso, was killed in a shootout with security forces in 2016.

-Supranto said group’s strength was weakened after the death of Santoso, but it remains dangerous under its current leader, Ali Kalora.
+Supranoto said group’s strength was weakened after the death of Santoso, but it remains dangerous under its current leader, Ali Kalora.

 Indonesia, which is home to some 230 million Muslims, has carried out a sustained crackdown on Islamic militants since bombings on the tourist island of Bali in 2002 killed 202 people, mostly foreigners.